sin5678/inav_cn_wiki/iNavFlight-Missions.md

 A mission is terminated by RTH, infinite position hold or reaching the end of the waypoint list.
 In the latter case, the vehicle will enter a position hold state until the pilot takes manual control (by negating the TX WP state).

+An 'in progress' mission flight may be aborted prior to reaching one of the above end points by:

+* Switching out of WP mode; or
+* Invoking RTH.

 # Mission / Flight Monitoring

 Prior to engaging any automated mode, it is advisable to verify that you have reasonable satellite performance.
 Even with 10+ satellites and HDOP < 1.5, there is a remote possibility that you might experience 'a bad satellite day'; there's an example described in [issue 431](https://github.com/iNavFlight/inav/issues/431).
 An easy way to verify you have good coverage is to try POSHOLD before executing a mission (or RTH).